KaimingHe/deep-residual-networks/README.md

 	- Implementation of data augmentation might be different (see our paper about the data augmentation we used).
 	- Changes of mini-batch size should impact accuracy (we use a mini-batch of 256 images on 8 GPUs, that is, 32 images per GPU).
 0. In our BN layers, the provided mean and variance are strictly computed using average (**not** moving average) on a sufficiently large training batch after the training procedure.
 Using moving average might lead to different results.
+0. In the BN paper, the BN layer learns gamma/beta.
+To implement BN in this version of Caffe, we use its provided "batch_norm_layer" (which has no gamma/beta learned) followed by "scale_layer" (which learns gamma/beta).
 0. We use Caffe's implementation of SGD: W := momentum\*W + lr\*g. **If you want to port these models to other libraries (e.g., Torch), please pay careful attention to the possibly different implementation of SGD**: W := momentum\*W + (1-momentum)\*lr\*g, which changes the effective learning rates.

 ### Results